meow-watermelon/hdfs-offline-fsimage-viewer/README.md

 ## Known Performance Issue

 1. The table list widget uses the **[tablelist](https://www.nemethi.de/tablelist/)** which is a pure Tcl implementation.
-So it would be extreme slow for scrolling and big memory usage when showing huge amount of columns.
+So it would be extremely slow for scrolling and big memory usage when showing huge amount of columns.

 ## Screenshots